 When you get over the hurdle of the narrow neck and exact date correlations, every major event and culture in the Book of Mormon just ends up ‘fitting’ with the continents largest archaeological findings.
 Problems people may find with our model include suggesting that Book of Mormon dates are based on faulty records, mixed up authors, problems in the channeling process or possibly North American archaeological dates might be systematically skewed.
 We also suggest the Book of Mormon authors, like nearly ALL ancients, had a poor understanding of continental geography, especially in regards to the Great Salado Basin–believing that the East and West Mexican Sierra Madre Ranges were one and the same–and thus a very Narrow Neck or isthmus existed in Northern Mexico, with a narrow “passage” or travel corridor existing on each coast.
-It’s a mistake that early European map makers would actually make as well.)
+A mistake that early European map makers would actually make as well.

 See the article Excavating the Book of Mormon for references sited.

 LDS scholars have tried to find a convincing correlation between the Book of Momron narrative and archaeological evidence for 150 years with little consensus.
 There are essentially NO existing models which do not suffer from substantial problems.
 (However, some are much better than others)